cygnet3/danawallet/README.md

 Finally, to build and install the app for your android device:

 ```
-flutter run
+just run-dev
 ```

 ## Donate to Dana

-You can donate to Dana wallet using our address:
+You can donate to Dana wallet using our BIP353 address:

 > ₿donate@danawallet.app